Danfall369/React-ToDo-App/README.md

 - [📝 License](#license)

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 REACT TODO APP <a name="about-project"></a>

-**Math Magicians** "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:

-- Make simple calculations.
-- Read a random math-related quote.
+**REACT TODO APP** "Welcome to our Todo app built with Vite and React!
+Stay organized and increase productivity with our simple and intuitive user interface.
+Add, edit, and delete tasks with ease and keep track of your progress throughout the day.
+With lightning-fast performance and real-time updates, our app helps you stay on top of your tasks and accomplish your goals.:

-By building this application, using React.
+By building this application, using React and Vite.

 ## 🛠 Built With <a name="built-with"></a>